JM1/ansible-collection-jm1-cloudy/roles/openshift_ipi/README.md

 When a [pull secret][using-image-pull-secrets] has been defined in variable `openshift_ipi_pullsecret`, then it will be written to file `openshift_ipi_pullsecret_file`.

-Next, the `openshift-install` binary will be extracted from container image defined in `openshift_ipi_release_image` to directory `openshift_ipi_install_dir` which defaults to `/usr/local/bin`.
-To aid debugging, the version of `openshift-install` will be printed afterwards.
+Next, the `openshift-baremetal-install` binary will be extracted from container image defined in `openshift_ipi_release_image` to directory `openshift_ipi_install_dir` which defaults to `/usr/local/bin`.
+To aid debugging, the version of `openshift-baremetal-install` will be printed afterwards.

-Finally, `openshift-install` will generate the manifests for OpenShift Installer-provisioned installation (IPI) from `install-config.yaml` and other manifests and then create the cluster.
+Finally, `openshift-baremetal-install` will generate the manifests for OpenShift Installer-provisioned installation (IPI) from `install-config.yaml` and other manifests and then create the cluster.

 [ocp]: https://openshift.com/
 [ocp-ipi]: https://docs.openshift.com/container-platform/4.13/installing/installing_bare_metal_ipi/ipi-install-overview.html